Aviral-Aggarwal/NLP-Summer_Project/Readme.txt

-Hi I am Aviral Aggarwal and this Repository is for the NLP project
+These are all the Week two exercises for the NLP specialization Course 1